 As Head of the Holy Family, extraordinary demands were placed on St. Joseph, and he worked hard at being the best husband and father he could be.
 This involved not only doing, but listening.
 St. Joseph was receptive to God’s will, and that set the course for the action he took.
 His life turned out far differently from the one he had planned.
 And for that we are eternally grateful!

-Strong but pliable.
-The same attitude can guide us, as we look after the people entrusted to our care.
+To be strong yet pliable: the same attitude can guide us as we look after the people entrusted to our care.

 During an apostolic journey to the Philippines in 2015, Pope Francis spoke about the importance of St. Joseph, what we can learn from him, and how we can trust in his prayers.
 His remarks were given at a meeting with families at the Mall of Asia Arena in Manila.
 Here is an excerpt: